Palethorn/rest-on-php/README.md

 ```

 ## Custom Handlers
 Sometimes a conventional controller is required which doesn't quite fit with the data model.
 Although framework doesn't support normal MVC controllers, it supports request handlers.
 CRUD operations are executed by default ones built in framework.
 Those are ```CollectionHandler``` and ```ItemHandler```.
 They implement all basic functionality that is required for the API to operate (database querying, pagination, filtering).
-You can implement your own handler for a custom custom logic and custom response.
+It's possible to implement a handler for a custom logic and custom response.

 Create a handler class: